 If your levels have dropped, the medication is probably helping.
 If your CRP levels rise, your doctor will know that you’re having a flare-up.
 You may need to adjust your medications or try a new treatment.

 Measuring CRP levels is not a perfect method for diagnosing RA or determining the effectiveness of treatment.
 This is because CRP is not specific to RA.
-Elevated levels of CRP can indicate any infection or inflammatory condition.
+Elevated levels of CRP can indicate any infection or a different inflammatory condition.

 On the other hand, some people with RA may have normal CRP levels.
 An older study published in 2009 looked at databases of patients living with RA in Finland (Jyväskylä), and the United States (Nashville, Tennessee) over a period of 25 years.

 Results showed that 44% of the patients in Finland and 58% of the patients in the United States had normal CRP test results at presentation.

 RA can affect anyone at any age, although it’s more common in women and often first appears in middle age.

 If you have symptoms of the condition, such as joint pain, joint swelling, or nodules, speak with a doctor.
 They can use a variety of tests, including a CRP test, to confirm a diagnosis.

 If it turns out that you have RA, your doctor can help you get started on a treatment plan that helps you manage your symptoms and prevent joint damage.
 Treatment may involve a combination of medications and natural remedies.